JackJPowell/hass-kub/README.md

 ## Usage

-After the device is configured, the integration will expose 1 to 4 entities:
+After the device is configured, the integration will expose 1 to 4 entities depending on the services available within your account:

 - Sensors
   - Electricity